fingerskier/angular-stash/README.md

 What
 ----
 Code, hopefully lots of it someday.
 Services, Directives, and Filters as well as cool snippets to spice up your controllers and other modules.
 Pull requests welcome!!!
-You can also just inform me of you favorite Gists or raise and issue and I'll splice things in.
+You can also just inform me of you favorite Gists or raise an issue and I'll splice things in.

+Check out these similar libraries:

+- mgcrea.github.com/angular-strap
+-
+- angular-ui.github.com/bootstrap/
+- angular-ui.github.com/

 When
 ----